New-look Hermon team just keeps on winning

 But the results have been the same.

-The Hawks, who went 16-0 and earned the top seed in the Class B North playoffs last season, are off to an 8-0 start during the regular season including a pair of thrilling come-from-behind victories.
+The Hawks, who went 16-0 and earned the top seed in the Class B North playoffs last season, are off to an 8-0 start including two thrilling come-from-behind victories.

 They scored two runs in the top of the seventh inning to tie defending state champ Old Town 4-4 en route to a 7-4 eight-inning triumph and erupted for 17 runs in the seventh against Ellsworth on Monday to erase an 11-8 deficit and post a 25-11 victory over the Eagles.